Tela, Honduras

 If you are thinking about moving to Tela, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Tela can vary greatly depending on the location and size of the property.
 For a modest house in the city center, one might expect to pay a few hundred dollars per month in rent, while a larger, more luxurious property could cost several thousand dollars to purchase.
 Beachfront properties are typically the most expensive, with prices often reaching into the hundreds of thousands of dollars.
-However, compared to many other countries, the cost of housing in Tela is generally considered to be quite affordable," explained one expat living in Tela, Honduras.
+However, compared to many other countries, the cost of housing in Tela is generally considered to be quite affordable," commented one expat who made the move to Tela.

 What should I bring when moving to Tela?